Soulsender/OLD-Soulsender.github.io/_posts/2022-03-11-mac-spoofing.md

 sudo macchanger -r wlp59s0
 ```
 `wlp59s0` is the name of my wireless card.
 Usually this can be listed as `wlan0` or something else.
 You can look this up via `iwconfig`.
 Using this randomly-generated MAC address worked for a full 15 minutes! ...and then I got blocked again.
 There was some sysadmin somewhere that was seeing me connect to this network, and probably thought it was a little suspisous that they were using a Linux distrobution for one of two reasons.
 1) No normal person uses Linux, especially not a student at a high-school.
 2) Linux is very commonly used for hacking.
 I can't really blame them for wanting to try to block me ¯|_(ツ)_/¯.

+### What Now?

+Hm.
+Well random MAC addresses didn't work, and my static one was blocked.
+After this, I tried using MAC addresses from different vendors, such as Apple and Cisco, but no bueno.
 <br /><br />
+Remember that thing earlier how iPhones have a built-in MAC changer thing?
+I thought about this, and I realised that my phone hadn't been kicked off the network.
+This meant two things.
+1) They only saw my device, which means they don't know who's actually behind the strange Linux device on their network.
+When you join the WiFi network at my school, you are required to put in you student credentials.
+This means they can directly link activity on a network to a certain student depending on who is signed in as that user on that device.